Some links in this post may be affiliate links

 Age (maturity): As the plant matures, the lower leaves turn brown and droop.

-The main causes of yellow leaves on your Pygmy Date Palm are overwatering, soggy soil, and nutrient deficiency.
+The main causes of yellow leaves on your Pygmy Date Palm are overwatering, soggy soil, too little light or nutrient deficiency.

 Overwatering: Water when the top 2-3 inches of soil to dry out to keep the soil moderately moist.